hashicorp/nomad/website/source/docs/internals/scheduling/preemption.html.md

 # Preemption

-Preemption refers to the temporary interruption of a computing task, “without requiring its cooperation, and with the intention of resuming the task at a later time.”
-Preemption capabilities exist in operating systems and application schedulers to enable higher priority tasks to displace lower priority tasks.
+Preemption allows Nomad to kill existing allocations in order to place allocations for a higher priority job.
+The evicted allocation is temporary displaced until the cluster has capacity to run it.
+This allows operators to run high priority jobs even under resource contention across the cluster.

 ~> **Advanced Topic!** This page covers technical details of Nomad.
 You do not